Incept5/inception-ai-poc/README.md

     EXTERNAL_SYSTEM_SRC=/path/to/your/other/system

+### Hints File

-Note: You can add a file called *hints.md* to the root of your system to provide hints to the External System Improver Bot on how to improve your system for example:
+You can add a file called *hints.md* to the root of your system to provide hints to the External System Improver Bot on how to improve your system for example:

     # General